 Students who have not successfully completed LSS courses at a previous college must enroll in equivalent courses at GMC.
-Students must complete all Learning Support Services courses in the first sixty (60) quarter hours attempted at GMC, excluding MSD, PED, and GMC 101 courses.
+Students must complete all Learning Support Services courses in the first sixty (60) quarter hours attempted at GMC, excluding MSD, PED, and GMC 100A courses.
 All required LSS English and reading courses should be completed within the first thirty (30) quarter hours attempted at GMC.

-Failure to complete the required courses as specified will require that the student enroll only in required LSS courses and a two or three-credit hour activity-based course such as PED or a study skills course in the succeeding terms until the LSS course work is successfully completed.
+Failure to complete the required courses as specified will require that the student enroll only in LSS courses until the class work is successfully completed.

 LSS students will enroll in at least one LSS course per term until they have completed this requirement.
-Failure to complete the required LSS course work in 60 hours will require that in subsequent terms the student enroll only in required LSS courses and a two or three-credit hour activity-based course such as PED or a study skills course in the succeeding terms until the LSS requirements are met.
+Failure to complete the required LSS course work in 60 hours will require that in subsequent terms the student enroll only in LSS courses until the requirements are met.